 The most frustrating times are when we don't know what might have raised our blood glucose levels.
 Could it be stress, lack of sleep, a new vitamin, a different food item, a drop of blood too small on the test strip, a less-effective insulin vial?
 Any and all of these things, plus more, as discussed here.

-Sometimes we just don't know the cause, but with low carb, thankfully, the guess-work is lessened and surprises are rare.
+Sometimes we just don't know the cause (but believe me, there is always a cause).
+With low carb, thankfully, the guess-work is lessened and surprises are rare.

 Please join me in making a promise to ourselves: